 1. 40% of patients had tumor gene abnormalities that matched to targeted drugs studied in the trial.

 The gene abnormalities studied in the trial were already known to drive cancer growth.
 The chosen treatments were either new drugs in development that had shown promise in other clinical trials or ones that were FDA-approved in at least one cancer type.
 What was not known before this trial was how often the tumor gene defects happen across cancer types.
 Based on the NCI-MATCH data, the individual patient has a high likelihood (a 40% chance) that there is a defect in their tumor for which there is a drug available or in development.

 This discovery tells patients and their physicians that there is value in having tumor gene testing.
 The 40% match rate was for a limited number of targeted treatments–between 10 and 30 in the trial at that time.
 The rate may increase as more drugs become available, especially ones that target common gene defects.

-Peter J. O’Dwyer, MD, a medical oncologist at the University of Pennsylvania and Group Co-Chair of ECOG-ACRIN. pictured.
+“The 6000-patient analysis from NCI-MATCH describes the genetic complexity that is characteristic of relapsed, refractory cancers,” said Peter J. O’Dwyer, MD, a medical oncologist at the University of Pennsylvania and Group Co-Chair of ECOG-ACRIN (pictured).